Rogers Historical Museum

 FOR CHILDREN

-CHILDREN'S GALLERYThe Children’s Gallery is a fun place where kids can play and explore historic Rogers landmarks.
-This space can be found in the Hailey Building exhibit galleries and includes a slide reminiscent of the old Rogers High School fire escape slide, a fully-stocked mid-century kitchen, a workshop filled with tools and wood-working projects, a "Harris Baking Company" bakery, and a cozy reading nook.
+The Children’s Gallery is a fun place where kids can play and explore historic Rogers landmarks.
+This space can be found in the Hailey Building exhibit galleries and includes a fully-stocked mid-century kitchen, a workshop filled with tools and wood-working projects, and a "Harris Baking Company" bakery.

 COMMUNITY EXHIBITS